You can sink a lot of money into furniture. If you dont buy carefully,

 The insides of drawers should be smooth, with nothing to snag fabrics.

-the furniture and keep clothes from getting snagged.
+keep clothes from getting snagged.

 Furniture should be constructed with stops to prevent drawers from being